 Here’s The Deal

 I’ve spent a lifetime fishing for catfish and made a career of being a professional catfish guide.
-I’ve seen the sport grow and major changes take place over the past fifteen years.
+I’ve seen the sport grow and major changes take place over the past twenty years.

 I’ve watched people act like they were trying to “step up” to do something for the sport and do nothing but drag everyone who’s truly trying to change the sport down.